 “It’s medicine.
 It’s beautiful.” someone answered me with a smile that was way too big.

 Alright.
 Why not- I figured.
 Medicine will at least not kill me I figured whilst emptying my cup…

 Shortly after everybody went outside.
 There was a huge garden surrounded by pine trees and a small tent in the middle.
 In front of the tent was a bonfire, around which we formed a circle.
-A man entered with a shovel and fuming hot, large, round lava stones on it.
+A man entered the sweat lodge with a shovel and fuming hot, large, round lava stones on it.
 He was walking around us whilst another man was fanning smoke around my head to then knock a feather on the back of my head.

 I had no idea what was going on, but everyone was so into it.
 I tried to focus, but this was so strange I was really trying to stay serious.
 Hans told me that I am now freed from any bad vibes and that I can be happy now as soon as the Peyote kicks in.

 I had once read a book about that.
 My father had bought it in the 70s and the one thing I now remembered was the main character peeing himself after taking in this hallucinogenic Peyote cactus.

 ..
 Well this was going to be interesting.
 Less did I know at that point that I was going to be the only person, the Peyote actually had no effect on.